zemitswasfuh/fs-pet-shop/1_fs.md

 Usage: node pets.js [read | create | update | destroy]
 ```

-Your next task is to refactor the application to handle the `read` subcommand via the [process arguments]['argv'], read the `pets.json` file, parse its data to a native JavaScript object, and log it the console.
+Your next task is to refactor the application to handle the `read` subcommand via the [process arguments]['argv'], read the `pets.json` file, parse its data to a native JavaScript object, and log it to the console.
 If the call to the filesystem fails for any reason, it should throw the resulting error.

 ```shell
 $ node pets.js read